Mulch does a garden good!

 Where does the County’s mulch come from?

-- The mulch comes from your own gardens and landscapes.
-Green waste (i.e. grass clippings, dried leaves, branches, and other organic yard trimmings) generated by residents and commercial businesses on the South Coast is collected at the curbside by private hauling companies and delivered to either the South Coast Recycling and Transfer Station or Santa Ynez Valley Recycling and Transfer Station where it is processed into mulch.
-Some green waste is also self-hauled to the transfer stations by homeowners, tree trimmers, and gardeners.
+- County mulch is produced from yard waste originating in our own gardens and landscapes.
+Yard waste (i.e. grass clippings, leaves, branches, and other yard trimmings) generated by residents and commercial businesses on the South Coast and Santa Ynez Valley is collected curbside in green waste carts.
+This material is hauled to a central location, ground into mulch, and offered back to the community at either the South Coast Recycling and Transfer Station or Santa Ynez Valley Recycling and Transfer Station.
+Some yard waste is also self-hauled to the transfer stations by landscapers, tree trimmers, and homeowners.

 -